Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Problem Statement

 The control action $U_t$ is determined at each time by the control policy.
 We assume that accurate information of the system state can be used by the control policy.
 The control policy is composed of a nominal controller and additional modification scheme to ensure the safety specifications illustrated in subsection~\ref{SS:Safety_Specification}.
 The nominal controller is represented by

 where function $N$ lies in a class of stochastic or deterministic functions mapping $\mathcal{X}$ to $\mathcal{U}$, \ie $N \in \mathcal N_s\cup\mathcal N_d$.
-Here, $\mathcal N_s$ denotes the class of stochastic functions, $\mathcal N_d$ denotes the class of stochastic functions, and we use $\mathcal N$ to denote the function class when it can be either.
+Here, $\mathcal N_s$ denotes the class of stochastic functions, $\mathcal N_d$ denotes the class of deterministic functions, and we use $\mathcal N$ to denote the function class when it can be either.
 The design of $N$ does not necessarily account for the safety specifications defined below and can be represented by neural networks.
 To adhere to the safety specifications, the output of the nominal controller is then modified by another scheme.
 The overall control policy involving the nominal controller and the modification scheme is represented by

 where $N': \R^{n}\times\R\times\R \rightarrow \R^m$ is a mapping from the current state $X_t$, safety margin $L_t$, and time horizon $T_t$ to the current control action $U_t$.
 The formal definition of $L_t$ and $T_t$ will be given later in the section.
 The policy of the form~\eqref{eq:generic_controller} assumes that the decision rule is time-invariant.\footnote{ The functions $N$ and $N'$ do not change over time.} This policy is also assumed to be memory-less in the sense that it does not use the past history of the state $\{X_\tau\}_{\tau < t}$ to produce the control action $U_t$.
 The assumption for memory-less controller is reasonable because the state evolution $dX_t$ of system \eqref{eq:x_trajectory} only depends on the current system state $X_t$ as $f(X_t)$, $g(X_t)$, and $\sigma(X_t)$ are time-invariant functions of the system state.
-We restrict ourselves to the settings when $f$, $g$, $\sigma$, $N$, and $N'$ have sufficient regularity conditions such that the closed loop system of \eqref{eq:x_trajectory} and \eqref{eq:generic_controller} has unique strong solutions.
-Conditions required to have a unique strong solution can be found in~\cite[Chapter~1]{oksendal_stochastic_2003a}, \cite[Chapter II.7]{borodin_stochastic_2017} and references therein.
+We restrict ourselves to the settings where $f, g,\sigma, N, N’$ have sufficient regularity conditions such that the closed-loop system has a well-defined solution.
+For example, the system is well-defined when $f, g,\sigma, N, N’$ are bounded and globally Lipschitz~\cite{oksendal2013stochastic}, which are common assumptions usually satisfied in practice.
+More generally, conditions required to have a unique solution can be found in~\cite[Chapter~1]{oksendal_stochastic_2003a}, \cite[Chapter II.7]{borodin_stochastic_2017} and references therein.

 The safe region of the state is specified by the zero super level set of a continuously differentiable barrier function $\phi(x) : \R^n \rightarrow \R$, \ie

 We use